isabella232/get-bionode/markdown/02-getting-started.md

 ```

 #### The Event pattern
-Callbacks are fine for most cases, but if you're getting too much data your code will run out memory and crash, or timeout if you try to wait for everything and then process it.
-A solutions is to use Events to do something as you get chunks of data.
+Callbacks are fine for most cases, but if you're getting too much data your code will run out memory and crash.
+A solutions is to use [Events](https://nodesource.com/blog/understanding-the-nodejs-event-loop) to do something as you get one object or chunks of data.

 ```javascript
 bio.ncbi.urls('assembly', 'Acromyrmex').on('data', printGenomeURL)